Explore Japan's essential sites and hidden gems

 Japan Rail Pass Exchange Offices: the major offices throughout Japan where an Exchange Order can be exchanged for a Japan Rail Pass.
 Below are a few of the 51 offices throughout Japan where the Exc

 If you want to optimize your time when taking the train in Japan, you should plan your routes well in advance (and ensure that you order your Japan Rail Pass prior to departing for Japan).

 If you're planning your trip for cherry blossom season, which goes from mid-March to mid-April depending on the region, you can make the most of your travel time right from your seat with these stu

-Check out a few of our favorite apps to use when traveling Japan by rail!
-Order your JR Pass today - available in 7-, 14-, and 21-day passes.
+Check out a few of our favorite apps to use when traveling Japan by rail, including applications for navigation, time schedules, and general quality of life!

 Hara Station Nagoya